Times-Z/caddy-preconfigured/README.md

         Default value is `nginx:80`

         This is your endpoint to which requests are forwarded such as `http://foo.bar:8000` or `wordpress:80`

+- Caddy reverse-proxy specific :
+    - `WEBROOT` :

+        Default value is `/var/www/html`

+        Set the default web root for the web server

 - Caddy php-fpm specific :
     - `WEBROOT` :